leisersohn/export-oracle-to-s3/README.md

 This utility is intended to assist in exporting data from an Oracle DB to CSV files that will reside on S3 buckets (AWS)

 ## Prerequisites
-The following modules need to be installed: 'boto3', 'click', 'cx_Oracle' Please note 'cx_Oracle' module requires an installation of the Oracle client (Installation instructions: https://thehelpfuldba.com/index.php/2017/09/13/installing-the-oracle-client-12c-on-an-aws-linux-ec2-silent-mode/)
+The following modules need to be installed: 'boto3', 'click', 'cx_Oracle'.

+Please note 'cx_Oracle' module requires an installation of the Oracle client (Installation instructions: https://thehelpfuldba.com/index.php/2017/09/13/installing-the-oracle-client-12c-on-an-aws-linux-ec2-silent-mode/)

 ## Running